Facets Multi-Media: Programs

 Facets runs the annual Chicago International Children's Film Festival, a Kids Film Camp for ages 7–14, Facets Film School for Chicago-area cinephiles, Facets Night School for cult film connoisseurs, and a Summer Film Institute for K-12 teachers.

 Facets Video

-Facets is a nationally-recognized conservator, publisher and distributor of films on DVD, including independent, art-house, classics, documentaries, and experimental films.
-Facets has distributed films by renowned directors such as Bela Tarr, Jean-Luc Godard, Miloš Forman, Věra Chytilová, Amos Gitai, Alexander Kluge, Andrzej Zulawski, and Miklós Jancsó.
-Notable films released by Facets include Dekalog, Heimat, Satantango, Medea, Hamlet, Germany in Autumn, La Bataille du Rail, Germany, Pale Mother, Valerie and Her Week of Wonders, The Steamroller and the Violin, Christ Stopped at Eboli, Keep Walking, Love, The Joke, Three Wishes for Cinderella, Three Brothers, Total Balalaika Show, The House Is Black, The Fifth Horseman Is Fear, Voyage in Time, Kamikaze Hearts, and The Murder of Fred Hampton.
+Facets is a nationally recognized conservator, publisher and distributor of films on DVD, including independent, art-house, classics, documentaries, and experimental films.
+Facets has distributed films by directors such as Bela Tarr, Jean-Luc Godard, Miloš Forman, Věra Chytilová, Amos Gitai, Alexander Kluge, Andrzej Zulawski, and Miklós Jancsó.
 Since the late 1980s, Facets has released over 800 films on VHS and DVD.

+Controversy

+In May 2025, Facets Multi-Media faced criticism for canceling a scheduled screening of the uncompleted film On Campus Antisemitism by Jewish rapper Kosha Dillz.
+The decision was reported by the Chicago Jewish Alliance, which accused the organization of antisemitism for banning the film and its creator from the venue.
+The cancellation sparked debate about the organization's commitment to its mission of presenting diverse perspectives in film.